 - Record only studio

-In this section of Restream vs. StreamYard, we cover the recording feature of both.
-Along with streaming, you get the recording tools to record yourself or your computer screen to upload on platforms manually.
+In this section of Restream vs. StreamYard, we cover the recording features as you can record yourself or the computer screen to upload on platforms manually.

-The videos are saved online, but this option is limited.
-With Restream, you can save videos on the standard (or above) plan, while with StreamYard, you can save videos, but limited videos can be saved.
+The videos are saved online, but the feature is limited.
+With Restream, you can save videos on the standard (premium) plan, while on StreamYard, you can save a limited number of videos.

 Analytics is a tool of Restream that displays the combined data from all the platforms.
 The data covers: